GenericMappingTools/pygmt/doc/contributing.md

   concise examples while the tutorials are detailed and full of text.
 * SI units should be used in the example code for tutorial plots.

-Note that the `Figure.show()` function needs to be called for a plot to be inserted into the documentation.
+Note that the <code>pygmt.Figure.show</code> function needs to be called for a plot to be inserted into the documentation.

 ### Editing the API Documentation